 Stream Analytics Query Language Reference

-Azure Stream Analytics offers a SQL-like query language for performing transformations and computations over streams of events.
+Azure Stream Analytics offers a SQL query language for performing transformations and computations over streams of events.

 Stream Analytics Query Language, a subset of T-SQL syntax